-We have streamlined our teaching of Phonics and now use the Read Write Inc. programme of synthetic phonics.
+We teach Phonics using the Letters & Sounds programme of synthetic phonics.
 We have found that this is rigorous, sequential and well paced approach is not only highly successful but also an enjoyable method of teaching phonics.

 During June , the phonic skills of children in Year 1 will be assessed as part of the national Phonic Check.
 In addition, some children in Year 2, who may not have achieved the expected standard, will also be assessed.

 After the programme's introduction in January 2104, results indicate a dramatic improvement in Year 1 children achieving the national expected standard in the June 2015 Phonics Check.

 2013-14 65% achieved the expected standard

 2014-15 84% achieved the expected standard

 2016-17 75% achieved the expected standard.
 Actions were taken to counter this surprising dip in school results.